asheshrambachan/LanguageModel_Labels/headlines/README.md

-# Code and Data for Returns and Firm Headlines LLM exercise
+# Code and Data for Headlines Estimation Exercise
 ## Process Description

 Our data generation and processing pipeline for this exercise is this the following: